bocadilloproject/bocadillo/CONTRIBUTING.md

 It will be accessible at http://localhost:8080.

 The docs site is hot-reloaded on any changes to the contents of the `docs/` directory.

-The only exception to this is the API Reference (see [Generating the API Reference](#generating-the-api-reference)).
+The only exception to this is the generated API Reference.
+You'll need to generate it to visualise it locally — see [Generating the API Reference](#generating-the-api-reference).

 #### Creating documentation pages